hummingbird-me/kitsu-web/markdown/community-guidelines.md

 #### Harassment

-Harassment is behavior directed at a specific person that causes substantial emotional distress and serves no legitimate purpose.
+Harassment is behavior directed at a specific person or group that causes substantial emotional distress and serves no legitimate purpose.
 Do not engage in or provide a platform for harassment of users or groups.
+This includes posts and comments which portrays specific users in a negative light or ignores their wishes.
+If a user chooses to block you it’s their decision.
+Attempts to bypass or protest this is not accepted.
 Harassment will not be tolerated.

 #### Privacy Violations